-I stared at the bags under my eyes and decided to dab some concealer, apply some blush, eye shadow and a nude shade of lipstick.
-Nurse Maddy who was also a good friend in the faculty said that darker shades always suited me but wearing heavy makeup wasn’t even allowed in the hospital.
+I stared at the bags under my eyes and decided to dab some concealer, apply some compact powder, and a nude shade of lipstick.
+Nurse Maddy who was also my good friend in the faculty said that darker shades always suited me but wearing heavy makeup wasn’t even allowed in the hospital.

 I heard the shower turn on in Ken’s room which was my cue to prepare breakfast for him.
 I cooked fried eggs on toast since that topped his list of most favorite breakfast of all time.
-My brother was a low maintenance guy, if you told him you were too busy and made frozen pizzas for dinner everyday, he wouldn’t complain.
+My brother was a low maintenance guy, if you told him you were too busy and made frozen pizzas for dinner every single day, he wouldn’t complain.

 Leaving early today.
 See you at dinner.

-I left a small note for him beside the breakfast plate, pulled on my canvas shoes, grabbed by bag and made my way outside in the chilly weather.
+I left a small note for him beside the breakfast plate, pulled on my canvas shoes, grabbed my bag and made my way outside in the chilly weather.

-It was quite easy to find Dr. Bennet’s office.
-I knocked once and entered the office to find a young doctor leaning against the desk with his back to me, rifling through a file.
+Once I reached the hospital, it was quite easy to find Dr. Bennett’s office.
+I knocked once and stepped inside the office to find a young doctor leaning against the desk with his back to me, ruffling through a file.
 I cleared my throat.
-“Dr. Paul Bennet?”
+“Dr. Paul Bennett?”

-“I’m Nurse Riley Frazier.
+“I’m Nurse Riley Frazer.
 Just transferred to the C wing.
 I’m guessing Dr. Aaron told you about me?”

 He smiled knowingly.
 “Yes, of course, Nurse Riley.
 Please have a seat.”

 He passed me a lady-killer smile.
-Dr. Bennet was tall, probably six foot something, lean with wavy raven black hair, charcoal black eyes, a sculpted face and a sharp jawline that could cut through glass.
-He had the kind of face that would have the people passing on the street to stop and glance back.
+Dr. Bennett was tall, probably six foot three, lean with wavy raven black hair, caramel brown eyes that reminded me of honey.
+His face was sculpted and had a sharp jawline that could cut through glass.
+He had the kind of face that would have the people passing on the street to stop and look back twice.
 If Aaron had warned that the new ‘trainee’ looked like he was fresh out of fashion tv, I would have at least tried a little harder at my makeup skills.

 Screw you, Aaron Shaw.